Islamic Democratic League

-The Islamic Democratic League is a Bangladeshi political party.
+The Islamic Democratic League was a political organization in Bangladesh that brought together various Islamist parties on a single platform.
+The alliance was formed ahead of the second national election of 1979, where it succeeded in winning 6 seats in the Jatiya Sangsad (National Parliament).
+This marked the first major effort at uniting Bangladesh’s Islamist political groups under one banner.
+However, soon after its formation, disagreements emerged among the member parties regarding the alliance’s future direction and leadership.
+As a result, the coalition was unable to maintain unity and eventually disbanded.

 History

-The Islamic Democratic League was established in 1976 by Maulana Abdur Rahim.
+The Islamic Democratic League was established in 1976 by Abdur Rahim and Siddique Ahmad.
 The party had former members of Bangladesh Jamaat-e-Islami.
 Following the Independence of Bangladesh, religion based political parties, like Bangladesh Jamaat-e-Islami, were banned.
 In the 1979 election, for the 2nd Jatiya Sangsad, six members of the party were elected to Parliament.
-The same year the government of Bangladesh revoked the ban on religion based parties which legalized Jamaat-e-Islami.
+In the same year, the government of Bangladesh revoked the ban on religion based parties which legalized Jamaat-e-Islami.
 Many members of Islamic Democratic League returned to their former party.